Skip navigation

 Regular-grade gasoline in the United States is expected to average at a record $3.66 a gallon this summer but peak at $3.73 per gallon in June, the Energy Information Administration said Tuesday.

-The prices at a gas station are shown in San Francisco.
+Gas station in San Francisco.

 Last month, the EIA projected that gasoline prices for the peak summer period from April to September would average $3.62.